youwen5/web/routes/+buttons.typ

 #show: html-shim.with(title: "Buttons")

-Here's my button, if you'd like to add it to your site.
+Here#(apostrophe)s my button, if you#(apostrophe)d like to add it to your site.
 Hot-linking is fine.

 #html.elem("a", attrs: (
   href: "/",